nodeschool/madrid/firstgathering.md

 in the heart of the city.
 We had reserved the canteen, which the organization had told us could hold up to 40 people.

-The "facilitators" there (contractors for the organization) complained a lot about the number of people, but in the end helped us make it a success.
+The representatives of Medialab Prado complained a lot about the number of people, but in the end helped us make it a success.

 > Let the venue know your prevision of attendance beforehand,
 > specially if you expect a lot of people.

-Luckily the facilitators were now quoting an "absolute maximum of 120 people", which left us some margin.
+Luckily the representatives were now quoting an "absolute maximum of 120 people" for the canteen, which left us some margin.
 After that number we had to watch ourselves that no one else accessed the space.
 The first unlucky supernumerary NodeSchoolers were turned back;